 Thanks For Being Here

-As human beings (and members of the mammal family), our brains and bodies are hard-wired for connection.
-We need it to survive.
+As human beings, our brains and bodies are hard-wired for connection.
+We need it to survive, but it comes with vulnerability.
 I'm so happy you're here, reaching out for connection, because I know how hard that can be.
 I too am a human being on a healing journey, and my philosophy as a psychotherapist has been shaped by that journey.
 I have learned, in an embodied way, that we are shaped by our relationships with attachment figures (our caregivers and mentors), that emotions are part of a wise old information system in our bodies, that vulnerability is hard, that humans naturally want to move towards wholeness, and that telling your story, and claiming it, is critical to finding wholeness.

 Becoming a psychotherapist was a second career for me, and a decision I made by listening to my body, sitting with pain, facing unresolved trauma, exploring emotion, and taking risk.
-I had been a high school teacher for 17 years, working with the most amazing students, when I began to feel resistance in my body that I needed to tend to, and when I surrendered to the resistance and allowed the process to unfold, it brought me here.
+I had been a high school teacher for 17 years, which had been a dream of mine, when I began to feel resistance in my body that I needed to tend to, and when I surrendered to the resistance and allowed the process to unfold, it brought me here.

 I consider myself a lifelong learner, and have been fortunate to have had access to rich educational experiences in my lifetime.
 I have a Bachelor of Arts and a Bachelor of Education from Queen's University.
 I have a Specialist in Special Education.
 I am a Registered Yoga Teacher, and a Reiki Level 2 practitioner.
 I am a Mindfulness Ambassador Council Facilitator, a Drum Circle Facilitator, and a Canoe Trip Leader, Level 2.
 I have training in Violent Threat Risk Assessment and Non-violent Crisis Intervention.
 I have a Masters of Arts in Counselling Psychology from Yorkville University.
 I am looking forward to continuing my education both formally, in different therapeutic modalities, and informally, by working with clients and listening to their stories.